smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M08_monitor_and_manage_linux_processes/3_control_jobs_in_linux_foreground_background_and_job_management.md

 ## 📎 Summary

-* Linux lets you run, suspend, and resume jobs directly from the terminal
+- Linux lets you run, suspend, and resume jobs directly from the terminal
-* Use `&` to run a job in the background, `Ctrl+Z` to suspend, `bg`/`fg` to resume
+- Use `&` to run a job in the background, `Ctrl+Z` to suspend, `bg`/`fg` to resume
-* Each job has a `%` job ID, and can be viewed with `jobs`
+- Each job has a `%` job ID, and can be viewed with `jobs`
-* Use `kill` to terminate jobs and `disown` to detach them from the shell
+- Use `kill` to terminate jobs and `disown` to detach them from the shell
-* Job control is crucial for multitasking and session management in user shells
+- Job control is crucial for multitasking and session management in user shells

----

-✅ Let me know if you’d like:

-* 🧪 Guided lab to practice job control
-* 🧠 Quiz with answer key
-* 📥 Export in Markdown for GitHub
-* ⏭️ Next topic: *Schedule Tasks Using at and cron*

-You're now managing jobs in Linux like a multitasking terminal warrior, Shahid ⚙️📟 Let’s keep going!